Design thinking – searching and finding innovations

 You don't only use market opportunities, you create new ones.
 This is how real innovations come to life.

 Design thinking changes the mind set of your team and helps to focus on opportunities instead of limiting factors.

 These solutions lay the foundations for the future of your company.
 You have to deal with increasing costs and competition on a daily basis.
 Stand out from the crowd by designing a unique product with an unconventional approach, bringing you one step ahead of your competitors.

 A team of proficient user experience designers is by your side from the initial strategic phase all the way to the actual implementation.
 Our staff have expanded the UID method by attending trainings at leading design thinking institutions in Europe, and are now able to offer our customers in-depth knowledge for their design-thinking projects.
 This perfectly complements their vast experience as user experience designers.

-Five phases of design thinking
+Six phases of design thinking